-Unfortunately, I believe that the wealth transfer default is an overly one-size-fits-all and often flawed response.
+Unfortunately, the wealth transfer default is often an overly one-size-fits-all response.
 It certainly lacks the personalisation, ability to adapt and flexibility in delivering target outcomes that would be expected from other aspects of financial planning, such as pensions.
 People are routinely offered trusts that force them to relinquish control of their wealth and take seven years to free them from inheritance tax liabilities.

 The services offered by lawyers, financial advisers and wealth managers are very often insufficiently joined up.
 Perhaps above all, families don’t have, or don’t feel they have, a real chance to articulate their aspirations over how they want their wealth to be shared.